olivamadrigal/FPGA_Tutorial/README.md

 # Technology Stack:
 Windows 7

 ISE Design Suite 14.7

 Digilent Adept

 Nexys3 FPGA

-Adept USB cable [USB type A to USB micro-B] (use this to power on the board); You will also need to flick the power on switch onboard.
+USB cable [USB type A to USB micro-B] (use this to power on the board) connect to Adept USB port; You will also need to flick the power on switch onboard.

 # Steps:
 step 0: Create Project